ijgitsh/DebateXai/README.md

+# Creating the formatted README file content
+readme_content = """
 # Debater Panel Application

 ## Overview

 The Debater Panel Application is a web-based interface designed to manage and present debater information.
 The application features an interactive sliding panel with an accordion structure, allowing users to add debaters, view active debaters, and configure settings.
 Additionally, the app integrates with a backend service to fetch model data and generate prompts based on user inputs.
-In the end each debater will be able to get involved in a debate based on a given subject.
+In the end, each debater will be able to get involved in a debate based on a given subject.

 ## Features